The Boost: Reception

-The Boost earned mixed reviews from critics.
-Roger Ebert gave the film three-and-a-half of a possible four stars in a Dec.
-28, 1988 Chicago Sun-Times review, calling the film "one of the most convincing and horrifying portraits of drug addiction I've ever seen."
+The Boost opened December 23, 1988 on 9 screens.
+It received mixed reviews from critics.
+Roger Ebert gave the film three-and-a-half of a possible four stars, calling the film "one of the most convincing and horrifying portraits of drug addiction I've ever seen."
 Leonard Maltin was not so kind, however, giving the film only one-and-a-half of a possible four stars: "A misfire that's on the screen for 30 minutes before you even realize that it *is* anti-drug...As with Jack Nicholson in The Shining, it's hard to distinguish the 'before' Lenny from the 'after'."

+Woods received an Independent Spirit Award nomination for Best Male Lead.